kevinassogba/parallel-computing-projects/README.md

 # Open Comprehensive Blockchain Simulator

 ## Description
-**OpenCBS** is a parallel computing project aiming at simulating distributed tasks such as Bitcoin mining.
+**OpenCBS** is a parallel computing project (Work In Progress) aiming at simulating distributed tasks such as Bitcoin mining.
 This implementation employs a Message Passing Interface MPI approach to distribute nonce computation jobs to workers.
 We enforce collective communication throughout the mining by setting every worker to update the master once its finds a valid nonce,